visokio/omniscope-custom-blocks/Connectors/Dune/README.md

 ## Dune connector
-### Execute queries and retrieve data from any public query on dune.com, as well as any personal private queries your Dune account has access to.
+### Execute queries and retrieve blockchain data from any public query on dune.com, as well as any personal private queries your Dune account has access to.

 ## Language
 Python